mojaloop/ml-reference-connectors/TEMPLATE.md

 # Core Connector Template
-This is a template that can be adapted as a starting point to develop DFSP core connectors for Mojaloop Payment Manager For Mojaloop
+This is a template that can be adapted as a starting point to develop DFSP core connectors for Payment Manager For Mojaloop

 > For full forms check the glossary section